DavidSantia/endpoint/README.md

 }
 ```
 It parses the response body (using *json.Unmarshal*) into a struct with the expected fields and format.
 By specifying
-a function in the endpoint, it can be used for any kind of data.
+a function in the endpoint, this package can be used for any kind of data.

 ### Biology Definitions, HTML example